Skip to main content

 Population Health

-For reducing health inequities in marginalized communities, goodwill is a start, but it takes more than that—it takes extensive assessment of community health needs, careful planning to make sure programs are aligned with community priorities, and execution of a program that includes measuring results and gathering feedback.
+For improving the health of communities, goodwill is a start, but it takes more than that—it takes extensive assessment of community health needs, careful planning to make sure programs are aligned with community priorities, and execution of a program that includes measuring results and gathering feedback.

-Leaders of Quest for Health Equity (Q4HE) undertook this 3-stage approach—assess, plan, and launch—in building programs that promote health equity in partnership with nonprofit community organizations across the country.
-Bonnie Reyna, DrPH, National Director of Health Equity at Quest, spoke recently at the American College of Healthcare Executives 2023 Congress on Healthcare Leadership, where she described the Q4HE program, along with Debra Fraser-Howze, MPA, founder of Choose Healthy Life, one of the organizations that collaborated with Q4HE.
+The Quest Diagnostics Foundation undertook this 3-stage approach—assess, plan, and launch—in building programs that promote community health in partnership with nonprofit community organizations across the country.
+Bonnie Reyna, DrPH, National Director at Quest, spoke recently at the American College of Healthcare Executives 2023 Congress on Healthcare Leadership, where she described the program, along with Debra Fraser-Howze, MPA, founder of Choose Healthy Life, one of the organizations that collaborated with the Foundation.

 “Health inequities have existed for decades,” with higher rates of heart disease, hypertension, and diabetes among minority communities, “but recent years have highlighted and exacerbated them,” Dr Reyna said.
 “In many ways, the US healthcare system has failed racial and ethnic minorities, and populations with low socioeconomic status,” and that has led to significant distrust of the healthcare system and healthcare providers within minority communities.